 Trimalleolar Fracture Physical Therapy Exercises

 After sustaining a trimalleolar fracture, your doctor will refer you to physical therapy.
-Physical therapy is part of the rehabilitation process for those who sustained a trimalleolar fracture.
-The physical therapy referral may be provided post surgery.
-If the fracture is treated without surgical intervention, a cast will be provided and a referral to a physical therapist will be provided almost immediately.
+Physical therapy is part of the rehabilitation process for those who suffered a trimalleolar fracture.
+The physical therapy referral may be provided post-surgery.
+If the fracture is treated without surgical intervention, a cast will be provided, and a referral to a physical therapist will be provided almost immediately.

 The role of the physical therapist includes helping the person regain proper gait, strength, and range of motion through trimalleolar fracture physical therapy exercises.
 The physical therapist will also evaluate and treat swelling and pain at the injury site and the surrounding area.
-If a person underwent surgery, the physical therapist will evaluate the scar and scar tissue.
+If a person underwent surgery, the physical therapist would assess the scar and scar tissue.

-The Sacramento Personal Injury Edward A Smith Law Offices can provide assistance to those who sustained an ankle fracture as a result of a car accident, slip and fall, trucking collision, motorcycle crash or other traumatic event.
-You can call us at 916.921.6400.
+The Sacramento Personal Injury Edward A Smith Law Offices can provide assistance to those who sustained an ankle fracture as a result of a car accident, slip and fall, trucking collision, motorcycle crash or other traumatic events.
+You can call us at 916.921.6400 or 800.404.5400.